 - Do you feel shame or guilt after using substances?

 - Has your financial situation experienced difficulties that is directly related to excessive substance use?

-- Have you recently started handing-out with people you normally wouldn’t?
+- Have you recently started hanging-out with people you normally wouldn’t?

 - Have you behaved recklessly or self-destructively while intoxicated?

 - Do you feel like you have less interest in taking part in usual hobbies and activities in lieu of alcohol and drugs?